 What does 'Membership fee' mean?

-This fee means you are a full member of the Flamenco Centre Canberra - you can drop in to any class at any time (if your skills level allows it) and participate in all open FCC activities.
-Fees are not refundable nor transferable, and credit is not given for missed classes.
+This fee means you're a paid member of the Flamenco Centre Canberra and can attend classes.
+Members qualify for any discounts for workshops or ticketed events run by the FCC.
+The membership fee is not refundable nor transferable, and credit is not given for missed classes.
 Fees are credited or refunded only if a class is cancelled by FCC.
 Members must take this into consideration when managing their attendance and participation.

 What do I wear in class?

 Clothes that are loose and comfortable (exercise gear is fine).
 But no sneakers as they stick to the floor - please wear hard soled shoes with a chunky heel.
 Stilettos or similar pointy heels are not permitted.

 flamenco is complex, and requires diligence and stamina - this is known from the outset.
 We encourage new students to manage the hurdle of a full term before deciding to go up or out.